 Oxford will retain your personal data only for as long as reasonably necessary for the purposes for which it was collected or in compliance with any applicable laws and regulations.
-You may request that your personal data be removed from our records, as set out below.
-If you have requested removal of your personal data from our records, Oxford reserves the right to retain it in our files in some limited circumstances such as when such personal data may be necessary to honor your request to opt out of further communications, resolve disputes or comply with applicable statutory and financial retention requirements.
+You may request that your personal data be removed from our records by emailing your request to us at email@example.com.
+If you have requested removal of your personal data from our records, Oxford reserves the right to retain it in our files in some limited circumstances such as when such personal data may be necessary to honour your request to opt out of further communications, resolve disputes or comply with applicable statutory and financial retention requirements.

 Updating Personal Information